RodGuarneros/machine-learning-challenge/README.md

 All the proposed models here consider transit variables as the most relevant, even above radial velocity (rad, in the database).

-The main approach is incremental, I mean from the simplest to the most elaborate and complex model, with the following performance metrics, such as "Accuracy" defined as TP+TN/Total observations:
+The main approach is incremental, I mean, the identification model process began from the simplest to the most elaborate and complex model, with the following performance metrics, such as "Accuracy" defined as TP+TN/Total observations:

 - Logistic Regression Model presents an accuracy of .72 and a hyperparameter tunning of 0.79.
 The confusion matrix looks like this: